 The Company has built an expertise in raising awareness by developing its brands in high potential markets where there is low penetration.
-This was achieved through a combination of sponsoring amateur races and championships, building owner communities through special events and social media and co-branding partnerships for mass public events.
+This was achieved through a combination of sponsoring amateur races and championships, building owner communities through special events and social media and co-branding partnerships for mass public events, including a Can-Am sponsorship with the NASCAR circuit, renewed for two years in August 2016.
+The agreement provides the Can-Am brand with the opportunity to sponsor 36 races, 13 as primary sponsor.